According to The American HeritageŽ Stedman's Medical Dictionary,

 the definition of stress is: "a physical or psychological stimulus that can produce mental or physiological reactions that may lead to illness."

-According to the Merriam-Webster's Collegiate Dictionary, stress is defined as: "a physical, chemical or emotional factor that causes bodily or mental tension and may be a factor is disease causation."
+According to the Merriam-Webster's Collegiate Dictionary, stress is defined as: "a physical, chemical or emotional factor that causes bodily or mental tension and may be a factor is disease causation." |

-Definition of Stress - Specific Stress
+Definition of Stress - Specific Types of Stress

-Post-traumatic stress disorder (PTSD).
+- Post-traumatic stress disorder (PTSD).
 As the name indicates, this type of stress follows a trauma of some sort.
 Several military personnel experience post-traumatic stress disorder when they return from war-torn zones.
-The events that they witnessed or took part in affected them (understandably so...)
+The events that they witnessed or took part in affected them (understandably so...).

 Is All Stress Bad?